Himanshu1597/Left_Right_Justified_String_Array/README.md

 **Steps to Execute the code:**

-1. python gspann_code.py <paragraph_content> <page_width>
-eg: python gspann_code.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
+1. python gspann_code.py <paragraph_content> <page_width> \n eg: python gspann_code.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
 20

 Expected output:
 Array [1] = "This  is a sample"